jrichardsz-software-architect-tools/t-rext/readme.md

 # TO DO

+- windows installer
+- upgrade to java 11
 - Apply cobertura maven plugin
 - Set coverage minimum threshold of 90
 - Add code coverage badges